32 years' jail for serial criminal who raped daughter at knifepoint

-SINGAPORE - A serial criminal who raped his then 23-year-old daughter at knifepoint less than a month after she picked him up from prison, persuaded her mother to take him in and found him a job was sentenced to 32 years' jail on Monday (July 27).
+A serial criminal who raped his then 23-year-old daughter at knifepoint - less than a month after she picked him up from prison, persuaded her mother to take him in and found him a job - was sentenced to 32 years' jail yesterday.

-In sentencing, High Court judge Hoo Sheau Peng noted the 53-year-old's violent criminal past - he was handed jail and caning sentences for attempted murder in 2000 and for robbery with hurt in 2010.
+In passing sentence, High Court judge Hoo Sheau Peng noted the 53-year-old's violent criminal past - he was handed jail and caning sentences for attempted murder in 2000 and for robbery with hurt in 2010.

 "The accused has not learnt from his previous brushes with the law and the lengthy sentences that he served," she said.